oneeyedego/TicketDuck/README.md

-### TicketSummaryTool
+### TicketDuck
-A lightweight tool that helps you make your messy stream-of-consciousness more coherent.
+Not *that* kind of Rubber Ducky!
+TicketDuck is a lightweight tool that helps you make your messy stream-of-consciousness more coherent.
+Will it literally debug your life?
+Absolutely not.
+Will it make documenting your troubleshooting and development thought process easier?
+Hopefully yes!
-The hope being that you'll thank yourself later.
+Perhaps you'll thank yourself later.

 There's no one right way to use this tool, but here's a suggestion:
 1. Incident Reports: What happened?
 What did you do?
 Why did you do it?
 Did it work?
 What did you learn?
 2. Commit Messages: What did you do?
 Why did you do it?
 What did you learn?
 3. Service Requests: What do you want?
 Why do you want it?
 What will you do with it?
+4. Development Ticket: Is this a feature, bug or chore?
+What is the current behavior?
+How do you want to change, modify, or add behavior?
+Why do you want this change?
+What are the benefits?
+What are the acceptance criteria for this change?

 Built using Charmbracelet's tools: